-The Edwards Hart Heritage and Conservation consultancy is led by John Edwards, who is an RICS certified historic buildings expert and also accredited by the Institute of Historic Building Conservation.
+The Edwards Hart Heritage and Conservation consultancy is led by Professor John Edwards, who is an RICS certified historic buildings expert, a CIOB Certified Building Conservation Specialist (Building Surveyor Practitioner) and also accredited by the Institute of Historic Building Conservation.
 As the lead author of the British Standard for the Conservation of Historic Buildings (BS 7913: 2013), John ensures that Edwards Hart practises and promotes the most up to date approach to building conservation.
 Prior to joining Edwards Hart John was Assistant Director at Cadw where he was responsible to Welsh Government Ministers for leading on conservation, best practice and managing some of the most significant historic sites in Wales, including UNESCO World Heritage Sites at five locations.

 At Edwards Hart we can provide a broad range of conservation and heritage services: